tapis-project/pearc20-tapis-tutorial/block1/tapis-systems.md

 ### Tapis Storage Systems

-Storage systems tell Tapis where data resides.
+Storage systems tells Tapis where data resides.
 You can store files for running compute jobs, archive results, share files with collaborators, and maintain copies of your Tapis apps on storage systems.
 Tapis supports many of the communication protocols and  permissions models that go along with them, so you can work privately, collaborate with individuals, or provide an open community resource.
 It's up to you.
 Here is an example of a simple data storage system template accessed via SFTP for the TACC cloud storage system on Stampede2:

 ```json
 {